BarCode2002/SVLs-web/README.md

 # Secure Vehicle Logbook

-The web allows to create, update and transfer SVLs which are digital representations of vehicle maintenances books.
+The web allows you to create, update, and transfer SVLs, which are digital representations of vehicle maintenance books.